by Mark Dredge 22 October 2020

 The flavour impact is that typically the warmer the fermentation the more yeast characteristic will be in the beer.
 A traditional lager, like Pilsner Urquell, Sapporo or Fourpure Pils, presents very little yeast flavour or aroma.
 An English Ale, especially beers like Fuller’s London Pride produce a spicy fruitiness like marmalade.
-However though not all Ales will have aroma or flavour from the yeast, like Thornbridge Jaipur or Pohjala Must Kuld.
+However though not all Ales will have aroma or flavour from the yeast, take Pohjala Must Kuld for instance.

 For the most aromatic expressions of ale yeast, we can look to Belgian ales or wheat beers, which are ales which ferment at a warmer temperature (maybe 25ºC) and that produces the fruity and spicy aromas and flavours (known as esters and phenols).
-Westmalle Tripel is wonderfully fruity, with hints of banana, then it has a peppery finish; Leffe Blonde is much more phenolic and spicy in its flavour; a classic German Weissbier like Schneider Tap 7 is smooth with banana-like fruit, while a Belgian Witbier like St Bernardus Wit is more spicy and peppery, with those yeast aromas enhanced by the addition of coriander and orange peel.
+Westmalle Tripel is wonderfully fruity, with hints of banana, then it has a peppery finish; Leffe Blonde is much more phenolic and spicy in its flavour; a classic German Weissbier like Schneider Tap 7 is smooth with banana-like fruit, while a Belgian white beer is more spicy and peppery, with those yeast aromas enhanced by the addition of coriander and orange peel.